Uptown Apartment Living

 Dining in Uptown

-Uptown Chicago apartments put renters near an impressive volume of quality and quick bite eateries.
+Uptown apartments put renters near an impressive volume of quality and quick bite eateries.
 Fans of noodles served in steaming hot soup broth can get their Pho fix at their choice of Vietnamese restaurants near Argyle, while additional offerings up and down Broadway range from Ethiopian to Mexican to Michelin Star-rated Chinese cuisine as well.

 Nightlife in Uptown